 Modern networking tools are easy to use, cheap, and flexible.
 Instant messaging and file-sharing programs are very popular among users.
 Wireless routers enable broadband function within offices.
 However, healthcare data is extremely sensitive, and it can become available to outsiders through network access.
 Therefore, networking tools should be used with caution.

 For a small clinic, it’s enough to invest in one internet line, which costs is around $100.
 As small healthcare facilities rely on wireless tools, but they need to use them with precautions.
 If a wireless router isn’t secured, its signal can be captured by neighboring offices in the same building or a parking lot.
-As EHR is transmitted through wireless networks, the signal should be secured so only people who are granted access to this data can pick it up.
-You should set up wireless routers into the encrypted mode.
+As EHR is transmitted through wireless networks, the signal should be secured so only people granted access to this data could pick it up.
+You should set up wireless routers in encrypted mode.

 The access to the network of the devices brought by visitors should be limited because these devices can’t be vetted for security for a short time.
 Giving safe access to guests’ devices may take a lot of time and money.
 Therefore, the prohibition of casual access is the best choice in this case.
 The router should identify each legitimate device.
-Only, in this case, the access is permitted.
+Only, in this case, access is permitted.
 Instant messengers and file-sharing programs expose the devices connected to the network to threats like unauthorized access to the devices.
 These programs should not be installed without special permission or approval.
-Devices having file sharing applications or instant messengers may also have exploitable bits.
+Devices having file-sharing applications or instant messengers may also have exploitable bits.
 Therefore, uninstalling o turning these programs off may not be enough to deactivate them.
 Staff should be prohibited from installing software without prior approval.

 Tip 9: Use a Firewall